The Bridge Framework represents key insights for an Ideal experience

-stated in the voice of the user, while the location of each suggests the
+stated in the voice of the user, while the location of the insights

-relationships between them.
-The below framework was produced
+suggests the relationships between them.
+The below framework was

 1. Customers wait in line to use self-checkouts.

 2. Payment methods using membership card or credit